Second-Order Integrator

 Details

-Initial value of state x of the block.
+Initial state value of x block.

 Default value |